Paravane (water kite): In commercial fishing

 There are arrowhead paravanes, flexi-wing paravanes, and bi-wing paravanes; these water kites are used in tuna fishing operations.

 Trolling-for-fish devices that are paravanes or water kites do not always use the descriptor;

 George Dahl in 1957 taught how to kite his device underwater in order to place bait at the desired depth; and he wanted to have a boat have several of the devices being towed at the same time without the devices and bait interfering with each other—so his device was able to be set for different deflections, that is, the various water kites would be set to fly in the water at specified positions.

 In marine industry

 Water kites help depress cables being placed as well as other payloads (instruments, water-sampling collection, sea-life collection).

 In sport fishing

 In 1905 Martin Flegle of Minneapolis, Minnesota, invented a lighter-than-water water kite that could be operated from boats or from the shoreline for the purpose of trolling for fish.
 The paravane (water kite) would float on the surface of the water, but the vaning was in the water.
 The device would move oblique to the towing effort.
 His device's operation had a way to fully change directions.

 Paravanes carry bait to specific depths.
 Some fishing lures are themselves paravanes.

 In sports and play

-Towed human-on-board paravanes are used to transport explorers, SCUBA sportsmen, spear-fishing people.
+Towed human-on-board paravanes are used to transport explorers, Scuba divers, and spearfishers.